hashgraph/hedera-improvement-proposal/HIP/hip-0000-block-node.md

 </aside>

 ### Services
-To achieve the above the block node will offer multiple modular services which can be enabled by node operators.
+To achieve the above the block node will offer multiple pluggable modular services which can be enabled by node operators.

 #### Block Node Service
 The block node service will provide ancillary services to inform users of node readiness and configuration